 The way consensus is reached depends on the type of consensus mechanism at play.
 Let’s take a look at how this works with PoW.

 Every action in a blockchain is executed by adding a block.
-Before a blockchain user (a.k.a. validator) can add such a block, they need to prove that they are going to act honestly.
+Before a blockchain user (the validator) can add such a block, they need to prove that they are going to act honestly.
 To do that, they’re required to put forward a stake.
 A stake is some sort of value that could be a cryptocurrency, computing power or reputation.

 Users provide a stake in exchange for a reward.
 In the case of the Bitcoin blockchain, the reward is Bitcoin, the native cryptocurrency of the blockchain.
 Such rewards are put together from other users’ fees and/or generated by other nodes.